zonneplan/KiBot/README.md

             - `scaling`: [number=1.0] Scale factor (0 means autoscaling).
             - `sheet`: [string='Assembly'] Text to use for the `sheet` in the title block.
             - `sheet_reference_color`: [string=''] Color to use for the frame and title block.
+            - `sort_layers`: [boolean=false] Try to sort the layers in the same order that uses KiCad for printing.
             - `tent_vias`: [boolean=true] Cover the vias.
             - `title`: [string=''] Text used to replace the sheet title. %VALUE expansions are allowed.
                        If it starts with `+` the text is concatenated.